newcleo-dev-team/lbh15/docs/_build/html/_sources/source/readme_full.rst.txt

           "Return the temperature value multiplied by 2." return 2*T

-  After having added the full path of the filw with the new property, it will be available with its name as :class:`.Lead` attribute together with its info:
+  The new custom property can be set as :class:`.Lead` attribute by using the filepath to its module:

   >>> from lbh15 import Lead
   >>> import os